dleonard0/read-qcow2/README.md

 It does not know about encryption or compression.
 It can only access the active data, not the snapshots.
 It cannot make changes to the image file.
-The image's cluster size cannot be smaller than the system page size.
+The qcow2 file's cluster size must be at least the system page size.

-It is small.
+But it is small and standalone.
-You only need files qcow2.c and qcow2.h if you want to access qcow2 file content from C.
+You only need the files [qcow2.c](qcow2.c) and [qcow2.h](qcow2.h) to access the content from C.

 Open a qcow2 image file
 -